1085 Winnipeg Avenue

 Finances

-Harvest Manitoba is a Major 100 charity, one of Canada’s largest charities in terms of donations.
-In F2020, it received $4.0m in cash donations and special events revenue, as well as $28.9m in donated food and goods.
-Harvest Manitoba also received $52k in government funding during the year.
-Administrative costs are 1% of revenues (less investment income) and fundraising costs are 9% of cash donations and special events revenue.
+Administrative costs are 1% of revenues (less investment income), and fundraising costs are 9% of cash donations and special events revenue.
 This results in total overhead spending of 10%.
-For every dollar donated to the charity, 90 cents go to the cause.
+For every dollar donated to the charity, 90 cents are available for programs.
 This is within Ci’s reasonable range for overhead spending.

-Harvest Manitoba has $2.1m in total funding reserves.
-Excluding the cost of donated food, the charity’s reserves can cover 70% or between eight and nine months of annual program costs.
+Harvest Manitoba has $10.4m in reserve funds (cash and investments).
+Reserve funds increased 23% from F2022.
+Excluding the cost of donated food, the charity’s reserves can cover 185% or one year and ten months of annual program costs.

 Charity Intelligence has sent this update to Harvest Manitoba for review.
 Changes and edits may be forthcoming.